SEL-Columbia/Revisit-Android/README.md

 An android application that facilitates facility selection.

+## Usage
+The Facilitator application is designed to be used in conjunction with [ODK Collect](http://opendatakit.org/use/collect/).
+The goal is to streamline the collection of facility information by pulling from a central repository of facility data.
+Users of the app can quickly select the facility at which they are conducting a survey, reducing manual entry errors and speeding the data entry process.
+Additionally, users can contribute general facility information (name, sector, location, etc.) and fix incorrect information in order to grow and improve the central repository over time.

 ## Setup and Build
 This project is being developed in Eclipse (ADT), but using gradle for dependency management and builds.